voteview/member_photos/README.md

 ## Next Steps

-1. Produce a CSV flatfile output that combines bio info, ICPSRs, and provenance info.
-2. Center cropping for face portraits for the output images
+1. Center cropping for face portraits for the output images
-3. `deploy.sh` to deploy downscaled images to production environment.
+2. `deploy.sh` to deploy downscaled images to production environment.
-3. More documentation for end users.